ktaylor63/southeast/site/content/news/public-scoping-comment-deadline-extended-to-march-31-2011-for-the-proposed-everglades-headwaters-national-wildlife-refuge-and-conservation-area.md

 Written comments may be submitted in a variety of ways:

-*   By mail, to Cheri Ehrhardt, AICP, Natural Resource Planner, Everglades Headwaters Proposal, PO Box 2683, Titusville, FL 32781-2683;
+- By mail, to Cheri Ehrhardt, AICP, Natural Resource Planner, Everglades Headwaters Proposal, PO Box 2683, Titusville, FL 32781-2683;
-*   By e-mail, to [EvergladesHeadwatersProposal@fws.gov](mailto:EvergladesHeadwatersProposal@fws.gov);  or
+- By e-mail, to [EvergladesHeadwatersProposal@fws.gov](mailto:EvergladesHeadwatersProposal@fws.gov);  or
-*   By fax, to 321-861-1276.
+- By fax, to 321-861-1276.

 For additional information, please visit [www.fws.gov/southeast/greatereverglades](http://www.fws.gov/southeast/greatereverglades).

-**Contact:**
+## Contact

 Division of Public Affairs
 External Affairs